 The Model GT-200 also includes provision for Call Delay, Call Extension, and Phase Green Inputs.
 Delay and extension times are controlled by four PC board mounted six-position DIP switch modules to provide delay timing intervals of 0 to 63 seconds and extension timing intervals of 0 to 15.75 seconds.
 An active low state (0 to 8 VDC) on either channel's Phase Green Input will inhibit any Delay time for that channel.
 Extension time is not inhibited.
 The Fail-Safe / Fail-Secure DIP switch selects the channel output state as CALL or NO CALL during a loop failure condition.
-The Fail-Safe selection, which is the standard for intersection control, generates a continuous CALL output state as long as a loop failure condition exists.
+The Fail-Safe selection, which is the standard for intersection control, generates a continuous CALL output state for as long as a loop failure condition exists.
 The Fail-Secure selection generates a NO CALL output state during a loop failure condition.
 For traffic control applications such as incident detection, Fail-Secure operation is preferred because a constant CALL from a failed loop appears as though the traffic movement has stopped.
 The Fail-Secure selection also selects faster response times for very accurate speed measurement.
 The switch selection allows the user to set the detector operation to suit the particular application.

-The Model GT-200 detector is a scanning detector.
-The scanning operation sequentially activates the ON and OFF cycle of each channel's oscillator.
-Because only one channel's loop(s) is active at a given time, crosstalk between adjacent loops connected to the same scanning detector is minimized.
-Four frequency settings can be selected to provide different frequency settings when changing frequency settings to minimize crosstalk.
-NOTE: Adjacent loops connected to different channels of a non-scanning detector or different scanning detectors should be set to different frequencies with maximum separation.
+The Model GT-200 alternately excites the two loop circuits.
+This eliminates the possibility of adjacent loop fields coupling together (crosstalk) when the loops are connected to the same detector.
 Each time the loop circuit is activated, loop data is obtained and recorded.
-The data is compared to previous samples for the amount and rate of change.
+The data is compared to previous samples for both the amount and rate of change.
 A slow rate of change, as is the case with environmental drift, is continuously tracked.
 If a rapid change exceeds a threshold set by the sensitivity level, the output is activated.

 Each channel has a single, dual color (green / red) Detect / Fail LED indicator.
-The LED provides an indication of the channel's output state and loop failure conditions.
+The LED provides an indication of the channel's output state, delay and/or extension timing settings, and loop failure conditions.
 Output state conditions are indicated when the Detect / Fail LED is illuminated in a green state.
 Loop failure conditions are indicated when the Detect / Fail LED is illuminated in a red state.

-If the total inductance of the loop input network goes out of the range specified for the detector, or rapidly changes by more than ±25%, the channel will enter the programmed Fail-Safe or Fail-Secure mode of operation.
-The Detect / Fail LED will illuminate (red) to indicate that an Open Loop Failure or an inductance change condition of greater than +25% exists.
+If the total inductance of the loop input network goes out of the range specified for the detector, or rapidly changes by more than $\pm 25\%$, the channel will enter the programmed Fail-Safe or Fail-Secure mode of operation.
+The Detect / Fail LED will illuminate (red) to indicate that an Open Loop Failure or an inductance change condition of greater than $\pm 25\%$ exists.
 The Detect / Fail LED will flash (red) at a one Hz rate to indicate a Shorted Loop Failure or an inductance change condition of greater than -25% exists.
-Either indication will continue as long as the loop failure exists.
+Either indication will continue for as long as the loop failure exists.
 If the loop self-heals, the channel will resume operation in a normal manner, except the Detect / Fail LED will flash (red) at a rate of three 50 millisecond flashes per second, thus providing an alert that a loop fail condition has occurred.
 Any prior loop failure indication will continue until the detector is manually reset or power is removed.